ChoneMakhubela/ChoneMakhubela/README.md

 # Hi, I'm Chone 👋

 🎓 Honours in Bioinformatics | 🧬 Background in Medical Biosciences
-💻 Currently learning Python & working with Galaxy workflows
+💻 Prificient in Python & working with Galaxy workflows
 🔬 Interested in computational biology, genomics, and health data science

 ## 🛠️ Skills